AyushRauniyar/Hostel-And-Mess-Management-System/README.md

 2. **Use SQL Features:** Study the use of advanced SQL features such as ER modeling, procedures, views, functions, and triggers within the project to understand their implementation.

+Thank you for exploring the IRIS Hostel And Mess Management System (SQL) project!